Jun-depo/Human-Protein-Atlas-Image-Classification/README.md

 Beside official Kaggle train data, additional data were available from https://www.proteinatlas.org/.
 I used some ideas from the discussion forum to get and process external data,  https://www.kaggle.com/c/human-protein-atlas-image-classification/discussion/69984#430860.
 High resolution images were reduced to 512X512 pixels, identical to the size of official training images.

-### The image classification model.
+### The image classification method.

 Since each image can have more than one label.
-I can't use softmax function for highest probabilty class.
-I used binary classification for each of 28 labels to predict whether the image contains that label.
+Softmax function couldn't be used for the highest probabilty class.
+Binary classification on each of 28 labels were used to predict whether the image contains each of the labels.

-I used single model method for the classification.
+Single model method were used for the classification.
 I tried InceptionResNetV2 and ResNet50.
-InceptionResNetV2 worked better under my limited testing, I preceeded with InceptionResNetV2.
+InceptionResNetV2 worked better under my  primary testing, I preceeded with InceptionResNetV2.
 I initially used pretrained InceptionResNetV2 model which I could only input 3 image channels.
 I switched to non pretrained model, that allowed me to feed all 4 channnels of image data.

 ### Protein localization label prediction in the test data.